 - All admission tickets for group tour events (see itinerary)

-- All fares for three private coach tours and tickets for most tour attractions (see itinerary)
+- All fares and gratuities for three private coach tours and tickets for most tour attractions (see itinerary)

 - Hop on/Hop off tickets for 1 day in Edinburgh and 1 day in Glasgow

 - Transit costs from and to the arrival and departure airports in Scotland

 - Meals that are not listed as covered above